 Porches and Stoops.
 Front stoops and porches shall be constructed with continuous foundation walls or with masonry piers to match the foundation of the home.

 Garages.

-Front loaded garages shall use an upgraded garage door.
-An upgraded garage door is any door with a minimum of three (3) enhanced features.
+Only side-loaded garages will be permitted.
+Side-loaded garages shall have a minimum of three (3) enhanced features.
 Enhanced features shall include windows, raised panels, decorative panels, arches, hinge straps or other architectural features on the exterior that enhance the entry (i.e. decorative lintels, shed roof overhangs, arches, columns, keystones, eyebrows, etc.).
 Flat panel garage doors are prohibited.

-Front loaded attached garages shall be permitted to extend as far forward from the front line of the main dwelling as the front line of the front porch provided that the rooflines of the porch and garage are contiguous.
-Where the rooflines are not contiguous, garages shall be permitted to project a maximum of two (2) feet forward of the front line of the main dwelling.

 Heating, Ventilation and Air Conditioning (HVAC) Units and Whole House Generators.
 Units adjacent to public right of way shall be screened from view by landscaping or low maintenance material, as approved by the Planning Department.